antontarasenko/searchcommons/README.md

 # Search Commons

-Search Commons collects domains you can narrow your web search to.
+Search Commons is an open source project that maintains a directory of websites you can restrict your search to.

-Search Commons collections can help you to:

-* Protect search from blog spam, promotional websites, SEO rings, low-effort social networks, and unreliable sources
-* Focus on the websites you have used to, whether official documentation or Stack Overflow
-* Narrow search down to specialized websites: dataset aggregators, code repositories, press releases, regulatory filings
+## Usage

-## Search the Web with Our Public Search Engines
+### Search the Web with Our Public Search Engines

 Search Commons maintains a public search engine for every website collection we have.

-They are powered by Google [Custom Search][1] and available at [searchcommons.org][4].
+They are powered by Google [Custom Search][1] and available at [SearchCommons.org][4].

-## Create a Private Search Engine
+### Create a Private Search Engine

 You can use the collections provided by Search Commons to create a personal search engine on:

-* Google [Programmable Search Engine][1] (also known as Custom Search Engine)
+* Google [Custom Search Engine][1] (also known as Programmable Search Engine)
 * Microsoft [Bing Custom Search][2]

-## Explore Website Collections

 The collections are stored in the [`websites`](websites/) directory.

+### Request a Search Engine

+You can tell us how Google fails you in GitHub Issues or by [email][3].
+We will help you improve the search for your case and add it to our public search engines.

+## Project Structure

+### Website Collections

 Each collection contains a search engine specification:

-* `include.txt`: Restrict search to these URL patterns
+* `include.txt`: The URL patterns included in search
-* `exclude.txt`: Exclude these URL patterns from search
+* `exclude.txt`: The URL patterns excluded from search
-* `README.md`: How to reproduce `include.txt` and `exclude.txt`

-The directories sometimes contain other relevant files.

-## Contribute to Search Commons

-Search Commons can't wait for your contribution.
-It can be:

-* A request for a new website collection or search engine
+* `README.md`: Instructions for reproducing or maintaining the engine
-* A new collection of websites
-* An edit to existing collections

-For this or that, please, create a GitHub issue or send an [email][3].

-## Good to Know: Search Commons is Open and Reproducible

-Search Commons is self-contained in this repository.
-Searchcommons.org serves the master branch.

-All collections are stored in the `websites` directory and supplied with replication instructions.
+### Public Search Engines

-The metadata for public search engines is in `engines.json`.
+The metadata for public search engines is stored in [`engines.json`](engines.json).
 Search engines use the default Google Custom Search configuration.
 No ads, no tracking, except what Google injects in search results as part of its free Custom Search service.

+## Contributing

+Search Commons is open for contributions.
+You can discuss contributions in GitHub Issues or by [email][3].

 ## Contacts

-[antontarasenko@gmail.com][3]
+Anton Tarasenko, [antontarasenko@gmail.com][3]

 ## Acknowledgements

 [Wikidata](https://www.wikidata.org/) provided data for search engine specifications.
-It's an excellent source of open data organized as graphs.

 ## License